gogryphon/gryphoonmoon/CONTRIBUTING.md

 maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).

-Code review is a burdensome but important part of the development process, and as such, certain types of pull requests are rejected.
-In general, if the **improvements** do not warrant the **review effort** required, the PR has a high chance of being rejected.
-It is up to the PR author to convince the reviewers that the changes warrant the review effort, and if reviewers are "Concept NACK'ing" the PR, the author may need to present arguments and/or do research backing their suggested changes.

 #### Conceptual Review